 I haven’t made cinnamon rolls in years, so I thought it would be a fun way to get back into making them.
 And now I’m grateful for the suggestion.

-These cinnamon rolls are light, fluffy, and soft, just like my original sourdough roll recipe.
-Better still, the sourdough discard adds a barely-there tang that meshes beautifully with the cinnamon and sugar and cream cheese frosting.
+These sourdough discard cinnamon rolls are light, fluffy, and soft, just like my original sourdough roll recipe.
+Better still, the sourdough starter adds a barely-there tang that meshes beautifully with the cinnamon and sugar and cream cheese frosting.

 Sourdough Discard Cinnamon Rolls